DC 6520Respiratory System38 CFR § 4.97

 A 10% rating requires: FEV-1 of 71- to 80-percent predicted, with Flow-Volume Loop compatible with upper airway obstruction.
 A 100% rating requires: Forced expiratory volume in one second (FEV-1) less than 40 percent of predicted value, with Flow-Volume Loop compatible with upper airway obstruction, or; permanent tracheostomy.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Larynx, stenosis of, including residuals of laryngeal trauma (unilateral or bilateral) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Larynx, stenosis of, including residuals of laryngeal trauma (unilateral or bilateral) qualify for TDIU?

-What evidence do I need to establish service connection for Larynx, stenosis of, including residuals of laryngeal trauma (unilateral or bilateral)?
+What evidence supports a higher rating for Larynx, stenosis of, including residuals of laryngeal trauma (unilateral or bilateral)?

-What is the C&P exam like for Larynx, stenosis of, including residuals of laryngeal trauma (unilateral or bilateral)?
+What happens at the C&P exam for Larynx, stenosis of, including residuals of laryngeal trauma (unilateral or bilateral)?

 Get a Personalized Rating Analysis